Topology and dynamics of higher-order multiplex networks: Results on synthetic models and real data

 \subsection{Results on real multiplex datasets}

-In this section we consider the spectral properties of real multiplex simplicial complexes and their effect on the higher-order diffusion of the topological signals.
-We consider the multiplex microbiome dataset \cite{ding2014dynamics,de2016spectral} (available at \cite{manlio_github}) showing interactions present among of different types of microbial communities in the human body.
-We build five multiplex simplical complexes (4 with $M=2$ layers-duplex simplicial complexes- and 1 with $M=3$) combining 4 distinct human body microbial communities (see Table \ref{table1a} for the layer composition).
+In this section, we consider the spectral properties of two different real multiplex simplicial complexes, and their effect on the higher-order diffusion of the topological signals.
+We consider the multiplex microbiome dataset \cite{ding2014dynamics,de2016spectral} (available at \cite{manlio_github}) showing interactions present amongst different types of microbial communities in the human body.
+We build five multiplex simplical complexes (4 with $M=2$ layers-duplex simplicial complexes- and 1 with $M=3$) combining four distinct human body microbial communities (see Table \ref{table1a} for the layer composition).
 We also consider multiplex simplicial complexes built from the multiplex C. elegans connectome \cite{chen2006wiring,de2015muxviz}, (available at \cite{manlio_github}) where the multiplex consists of layers corresponding to: electric (gap-junction) connection ("ElectrJ"), chemical monadic ("MonoSyn"), and polyadic ("PolySyn") synaptic connections.
-Specifically, out of the multilayer c.elegans connectome we built 3 multiplex simplicial complexes of $M=2$ layers-duplex simplicial complexes- and one multiplex simplicial complex of $M=3$ layers (see Table \ref{table1a} for the layer composition).
+Specifically, out of the multilayer c.elegans connectome we build three multiplex simplicial complexes of $M=2$ layers (duplex simplicial complexes) and one multiplex simplicial complex of $M=3$ layers (see Table \ref{table1a} for the layer composition).
 All these multiplex simplicial complexes are built from the multiplex networks by considering the $d=2$ dimensional clique complex of each layer, i.e. filling all the cliques of the multiplex network structure.
-Interestingly the distribution of multisimplices in these multiplex simplicial complexes is non trivial, often showing a significant overlap of nodes, links and triangles of different type $\vec{m}$.
+Interestingly, the distribution of multisimplices in these multiplex simplicial complexes is non-trivial, often showing a significant overlap of nodes, links and triangles of different type $\vec{m}$.
 This can be observed from the Tables \ref{table1b} and \ref{table2} displaying the total number of multinodes $N^{\vec{m}}$ the total number of multilinks $L^{\vec{m}}$ and the total number of multitriangles $T^{\vec{m}}$ for the considered multiplex simplicial complexes of $M=2$ and $M=3$ layers respectively.